andycanderson/nototools/README.md

 This package provides the tools generate required font data for pdf generator such as [pdfmake](https://github.com/bpampuch/pdfmake) to properly generate characters in latin and the language specified vs only the language specified as otherwise would show as tofu blocks or empty spaces.

 ## Instructions
-Clone repository or install or `npm install nototools-pdf-fonts`
+Clone repository or install or

+    npm install --save-dev nototools-pdf-fonts

 On Mac OS X, install dependencies with [homebrew](https://brew.sh)